 Bryn Mawr College Reading Series Bryn Mawr can be easily reached via public transportation by taking the Paoli/Thorndale line to the Bryn Mawr station.

-Villanova Literary Festival This festival happens every Spring semester.
+Villanova Literary Festival This festival is held every Spring semester.
 Villanova can be easily reached via public transportation by taking the Paoli/Thorndale line to the Villanova station.